 2. The Bellevue Collection: Celebrating Black Excellence Through The Lens of Fashion

-The Significance of Black Labor
+The Significance of Black History

 10 Black-Owned Businesses in Bellevue, Washington